TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.2.md

 ---

-And though they say, As Jehovah liveth; surely they swear falsely.
+Though they say, 'As Yahweh lives;' surely they swear falsely."